P1101

 Will MOT pass with this? +

-Code itself doesn't fail MOT, but if engine warning light is on at the time of test, that's an automatic fail post-2018.
+Code itself doesn't fail MOT, but if engine warning light is on at the time of test, may affect the MOT result.
+What matters is whether the MIL is illuminated at the time of test.
 A rich-running condition can also affect emissions readings during the visual MOT.
 Fix and clear before booking.

 Manufacturer-specific notes